hummingbird-me/api-docs/README.md

 The documentation is written with [API Blueprint][3] and [MSON][4].
 Trivial changes can be added using GitHub's built-in editor.
-For bigger changes it is highly recommended to follow the steps below.
+For bigger changes it is advised to follow the steps below.

 ### Requirements